praveen-malakar/ReactJS-Graph-Representation/README.md

 When you’re ready to deploy to production, create a minified bundle with `npm run build`

-## User Guide

-You can find detailed instructions on using Create React App and many tips in [its documentation](https://facebook.github.io/create-react-app/).

-## How to Update to New Versions?
-Please refer to the [User Guide](https://facebook.github.io/create-react-app/docs/updating-to-new-releases) for this and other information.

 ## License

-ReactJS Environment Setup is open source software [licensed as MIT](https://github.com/praveen-malakar/ReactJS-Env-Setup/blob/master/LICENSE).
+ReactJS Environment Setup is open source software [licensed as MIT](https://github.com/praveen-malakar/ReactJS-Graph-Representation/blob/master/LICENSE).